acui34/acui34.github.io/_otherprojects/app-macro.md

 ---
 title: 'Micro.org Mobile App'
-subtitle: 'An NLP system which generates questions and answers'
+subtitle: 'An open educational resource for macronvertebrates identification'
 date: 2020-08-10 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
-featured_image: '/images/demo/demo-landscape.jpg'
+featured_image: '/images/macro-app-home-img.jpg'
 ---

 ![](/images/demo/demo-landscape.jpg)